Upcoming Wellbeing Talks

 - Mental Health and Wellbeing websites

-- Effective Approaches to Study by Colette Longley – Mosman High School Deputy Principal
+- Effective Approaches to Study and Time Organisation by Colette Longley, Mosman High School Deputy Principal

 Paul Dillon is well known as an authoritative and expert speaker on teenagers, alcohol and drugs, visiting many schools across the country every year.
-On 15 February Paul gave presentations to Year 10, 11 and 12 students, staff and parents.
+Paul gave presentations to Year 10, 11 and 12 students, staff and parents.

 The parent presentation focused primarily on alcohol, although the results of the 2013 National Drug Household Survey were discussed.
 Paul examined what we know about the prevalence of alcohol and other drug use by young people, with a particular emphasis on the latest evidence on the risks associated with teen drinking.
 There was a close examination of the positive influence that parents can have on their child’s drinking behaviour, as well as the barriers that they may face during adolescence.
 The aim was to empower parents with a positive message and assist them in having open and honest family discussions in this complex area.

 If you weren’t able to attend, here is the link to Paul’s 2015 presentation slides.

 2014 Wellbeing Talks

 Healthy Technology Habits for Young People – Dr Andrew Campbell